Ryuse/Ryuse/README.md

 ### 🏠 CS Coursework & Tools

 - **MatchEstate** *(from `tp` repo)*
   A desktop app to manage property listings and agent workflows, created for CS2103.
-Includes fast keyboard-driven input and a GUI layer. :contentReference[oaicite:5]{index=5}
+Includes fast keyboard-driven input and a GUI layer.

 - **WISLY** (*`WISLY` repo*)
-  A JavaScript team effort from NYP to improve learning experiences—it showcases your early front-end enthusiasm. :contentReference[oaicite:6]{index=6}
+  A team effort from NYP to improve learning experiences.
+Uses ASP.net.

 - **MedFriend**, **VanitiesOfRyuse**, **My-Pixel-Dungeon**, and other forks/projects
   - *MedFriend*: lightweight web project using HTML/CSS to prototype UI/UX
   - *VanitiesOfRyuse*: a quirky mod for Terraria with custom vanity items (C#)